design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

 * **Parameters:**
   * *entities:* List of two or more entities to be sorted, all of the same entity type.
   * *name:* Attribute name to use for sorting.
-  * *index:* Attribute index to use for sorting, or null.
+  * *index:* Optional, attribute index to use for sorting, or null.
   * *method_enum:* Enum, sort descending or ascending.
 * **Returns:** Entities, a list of sorted entities.
 * **Examples:**